cricksmaidiene/snowplough/README.md

 # Snowplough 🏂

+> Find More Info on the Project Page: [Snowplough Project](https://cricksmaidiene.github.io/snowplough)

 A machine learning model that performs topic classification of news articles for media bias analysis.
 Final project for UC Berkeley MIDS 266 (Natural Language Processing)

 Environments: